 The difference between influencing and controlling children is a crucial for gaining awareness about the effects of either: Obviously, most parents want nothing more than the ability to influence their children and thus have a positive effect on their lives.
 But in their zeal to influence, many parents unfortunately fall into a trap: rather than use only influence methods, they impose limits, give orders, send commands, punish or threaten to punish.
 Recall how you were raised–perhaps these concepts sound familiar (and sometimes aren’t the best memories).
 These control-type methods (A) don’t actually influence youngsters; they only coerce or compel them.
 And when a child is compelled to do something, that child is not really influenced; even if she or he complies, he usually does it out of fear of punishment.

 To have a profound and lasting influence on the lives of children, adults must forgo using power methods to control children and instead employ certain new methods that will greatly enhance their ability to be a positive influence in the lives of their children.
-These methods, and we will explore them all in later issues of the Family Connection, serve to reduce the natural tendency of children to resist change, to motivate kids to assume responsibility for modifying their behavior, to influence kids to stick to agreements, and to foster children’s consideration of others.
+These methods, and we will explore them all in later issues of “The P.E.T.
+Connection”, serve to reduce the natural tendency of children to resist change, to motivate kids to assume responsibility for modifying their behavior, to influence kids to stick to agreements, and to foster children’s consideration of others.
 In P.E.T. we call this the difference between other-imposed discipline and self-discipline, and we’ll take a closer look at that in our next newsletter.